craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood Clans.md

 A elder-patriarchy of fierce militants.
 Many bands of the [[Scrivin Clan]] make Soul-contracts for magical powers with powerful entities.
 Other Blood-Clans unite against the Clan Scrivin often, as it is in everyone's best interest that they stay in a position of low power.

 #### [[Bulgpim Clan]]
 A caste clan of permanent farming communities.
 Few people find communication with members of the Bulgpim clan fruitful, as they speak a powerfully distant dialect of Goblin to eachother.
-Few high-caste members of this clan speak a common language (usually [[King's Common (language)]]) for the purposes of facilitating trade and festivity.
+Few high-caste members of this clan speak a common language (usually [[Arthurian (language)]]) for the purposes of facilitating trade and festivity.

 #### [[Wheernat Clan]]
 A socialist clan of pseudo-nomadic hunter-gatherers.
 The people of the Wheernat clan are taught to move with swiftness and grace, as well as to maintain a focus on your immediate community before the community of the others.
 It is a rarity to meet with a member of the clan who does not wish to be speaking with you, specifically.